grapestone5321/dlnd_face_generation/README.md

 ### Check the Version of TensorFlow and Access to GPU

 This will check to make sure you have the correct version of TensorFlow and access to a GPU

+### Input
+Implement the model_inputs function to create TF Placeholders for the Neural Network.
+It should create the following placeholders:

+- Real input images placeholder with rank 4 using image_width, image_height, and image_channels.
+- Z input placeholder with rank 2 using z_dim.
+- Learning rate placeholder with rank 0.

+Return the placeholders in the following the tuple (tensor of real input images, tensor of z data)